 The work also features a first for Banksy and makes use of a QR code stencilled next to the work.
 When scanned with a QR reader on your smart phone it links to the seven-minute Youtube clip below of a police raid which was filmed at the 'Jungle' refugee camp early in January and clearly shows teargas being used by the French authorities.

-The interactive component of Banksy's artwork includes a stencilled QR code.
+The interactive component of Banksy's artwork includes a stencilled QR code which when scanned on your phone with a QR readers directs you to the Youtube video posted below.

-Daytime shot of the Banksy work with damage where attempts have been made to remove the work.
+Daytime shot of the Banksy stencil work with some damage to the corners of the work where attempts have been made to remove the work by those hopping to profit from the artist street pieces.